by John Hawkins | January 9, 2012 12:06 am

-However, there are a plethra of great angles for front-page stories out there.
-Kerry spoke from the back of the same pick-up truck as hated anti-war protestor Jane Fonda, Kerry was present at a VVAW meeting where they “discussed and voted (against) an assassination plot against pro-war U.S. senators”, Kerry’s first Purple Heart turned out to be an accidentally self-inflicted scratch that was fixed with a band-aid which is particularly significant since his three purple hearts got him out of Vietnam and into the anti-war movement well before his tour of duty should have ended, all of Kerry’s former commanding officers think he’s unfit to be President, Kerry claimed that he committed atrocities in Vietnam, etc, etc, etc. (Cont)
+However, there are a plethora of great angles for front-page stories out there.
+Kerry spoke from the back of the: same pick-up truck: as hated anti-war protester Jane Fonda, Kerry was present at a VVAW meeting where they “discussed and voted (against) an: assassination plot: against pro-war U.S. senators”, Kerry’s first Purple Heart turned out to be an: accidentally self-inflicted scratch: that was fixed with a band-aid which is particularly significant since his three purple hearts got him out of Vietnam and into the anti-war movement well before his tour of duty should have ended,: all of Kerry’s former commanding officers: think he’s unfit to be President, Kerry claimed that he: committed atrocities: in Vietnam, etc, etc, etc.

 If Kerry were a Republican instead of a Democrat — which would mean that the press would really go after him on this stuff instead of burying it — all the baggage from his time as a Vietnam War protester would be enough to torpedo his campaign.

 Well, imagine what would happen if Kerry’s war record got the scrutiny it deserved.
 Think about what a month of articles featuring devastating quotes, like the ones compiled by groups like: Swift Boat Veterans For Truth, would do to the Kerry campaign if they regularly appeared on the front pages of the “A list” papers like the New York Times, the WAPO, USA Today, & the Chicago Tribune…